Old Japanese: Verbal auxiliaries

-Old Japanese had a rich system of auxiliary elements that could be suffixed to verb stems and were themselves inflected, usually following the regular consonant-stem or vowel-stem paradigms, but never including the full range of stems found with full verbs.
+Old Japanese has a rich system of auxiliary elements that can be suffixed to verb stems and are themselves inflected, usually following the regular consonant-stem or vowel-stem paradigms, but never including the full range of forms found with full verbs.

+Many of these disappeared in later stages of the language.

-Tense and aspect were indicated by suffixes attached to the infinitive.
+Tense and aspect are indicated by suffixes attached to the infinitive.